 - Paper Towels

 - I find this works best to use leftover meat that I already have cooked.
 I used pulled pork without BBQ sauce.
-With a touch of oil saute the onion for 3-4 minutes.
-Then add the meat and stir in well.
+With a touch of oil sauté the onion for 3-4 minutes.
+Then add the meat and refried beans and stir in well.
 Add in your cheese and cream cheese so they melt.
-You will need to baby the saute pan so that the cheese doesn't burn.
+You will need to baby the sauté pan so that the cheese doesn't burn.

 - Add the Rotel and mix in for a minute.
 Take off the heat.
 Next we will assemble the chimichangas.